marcocipriani01/ThunderFocus/README.md

 I really appreciate help, feel free to fork, open issues, start pull requests...

+## Installing the software

+### Windows x64

+Get [the latest release](https://github.com/marcocipriani01/ThunderFocus/releases) and install it.
+You're done!

+### Debian, Ubuntu and Raspberry Pi OS

+**Skip the Java installation if you already have it installed!**

+Install the latest Java Development Kit available, version 14 or greater.
+On Ubuntu:

+- `sudo apt update`
+- `sudo apt install openjdk-14-jdk`

+Raspberry Pi OS or Astroberry:

+- Download the latest [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) JRE or JDK (recommended: version 14, HotSpot JVM)
+- Run `sudo mkdir /usr/java/`
+- Extract the archive: `sudo tar -zxf AdoptOpenJDK.tar -C /usr/java/` (change the filename accordingly to what you downloaded)
+- Run `echo 'export PATH=$PATH:/usr/java/' | sudo tee -a /etc/profile`

+### macOS, Windows 32-bit and other Linux distros

+Install Java version 14 or greater depending on your OS and then use the `.jar` ThunderFocus release.
+Someday I will add a macOS installer...

+## Using the control software

+Coming soon...

 ## The electronics

 I created several circuits for ThunderFocus, all sharing more or less the same functionalities: